cadazab/Pant-form/README.md

 #Pantaenius Form

-For use in web partners websites.
+For use in partners websites.
 The data entered on the form will be sent to Pantaenius.
 To see a preview of the form, click in the next link: [Form](https://cadazab.github.io/Pant-form/)